Some discussions on the Goldbach conjecture: Some results of the same flavor as the Goldbach conjecture

 \begin{theorem}[Bloy, 1996] Fix $p$ and $q \in \mathbb{Z}$.
 There exist $X, Y \in M_n(\mathbb{Z})$ with $A = X + Y$, $\det(X) = p$, and $\det(Y) = q$ if and only if $d(A) \mid (p + (-1)^{n + 1} q)$. \end{theorem}

 In 2005, Hu \cite{Hu2005} generalized Bloy's results and proved the corresponding result for the matrix ring $M_n(R)$ over any principal ideal domain $R$.

-We remark that in addition to his study of the Goldbach problem over $M_2(\mathbb{Z})$, Vaserstein also investigated several related problems.
-He considered Fermat's problem, Waring's problem, the commutators problem (i.e., the equation $XY = YX = A$ for a given matrix $A$), the problem of squares of linear forms and symmetric matrices, as well as primes of the form $X^2 + 1$.
-Vaserstein's work has had a significant impact and has been followed up by many subsequent studies in these areas.
+Finally, we remark that in addition to his study of the Goldbach problem over $M_2(\mathbb{Z})$, Vaserstein also investigated several related problems in this setting.
+He considered Fermat's problem, Waring's problem, the commutators problem (i.e., the equation $XY = YX = A$ for a given matrix $A$), the problem of squares of linear forms and symmetric matrices, as well as primes of the form $X^2 + 1$ over $M_2(\mathbb{Z})$.
+Vaserstein's work has had a significant impact and has been followed up by many subsequent studies.